acrcloud/acrcloud_sdk_ios/README.md

 ## Test the demo
 * Download the ACRCloud iOS SDK package and unzip it.
 * Open either ACRCloudDemo or ACRCloudDemo_Swift
-* Update accessKey, host and accessSecret in ViewController with the information of your project.
+* Update accessKey, host, and accessSecret in ViewController with the information of your project.
 * Run the demo project to test recognizing contents in the buckets of your project.

 ## How to use the iOS SDK